adityanarayansingh616-del/Mini_Projects/README.md

 Mini_Projects
-Simple beginner friendly python codes for learning and fun.
+Simple beginner friendly codes for learning and fun.